-Final Fantasy II is a sequel to Square's Final Fantasy and was only released in Japan on the NES in 1988.
-It has since then been remade on various other platforms including the WonderSwan Color, Playstation, PSP, Game Boy Advance and iPhone.
-It was the first video game sequel that did not feature any characters or locations from the first game, though the game made heavy use of sprites and tilesets from the first game.
+Final Fantasy II is a sequel to Square's Final Fantasy and was only released in Japan on the Famicom in 1988.
+An English-language NES release was originally planned under the title "Shadow of Palamecia", but it was never completed.
+The game has since then been remade on various other platforms including the WonderSwan Color, PlayStation, PSP, Game Boy Advance and iPhone.
+The game does not share any connection with the original Final Fantasy's world or characters, establishing a precedent all entries in the primary Final Fantasy series have since followed.

 Final Fantasy II is about four heroes, including main protagonist Firion, who join a resistance group called Wild Rose and try to stop the Empire of Palamecia from taking over the world.
 The dialogue in Final Fantasy II is a lot more dynamic than the first; players can ask NPCs about key terms and items to advance the plot or unlock certain events.
 It is also the first Final Fantasy where party members can join and leave the party during the game.
-FFII also introduced the Chocobo, a mount that would let the player ride across the world without any random encounters.
-Cid would also make his first appearance in this game.
+Final Fantasy II also introduced elements that have since become defining concepts of the Final Fantasy series.
+It is the first game to feature the chocobo, a mount that would let the player ride across the world without any random encounters, and a character named Cid.

 As stated above, Final Fantasy II has seen numerous iterations since its conception.
 What follows below are the different versions released over the years and the iterative changes with each subsequent release.